hirejohnsalcedo/rn-lessons/README.md

 ```

 In the second example, it takes a reviewer to go up to the `MyScreen` component before understanding why the `componentId` prop is being passed.
 Whereas in the first example, it's made more clear that the container just wants to give the subcomponents a way to navigate.
 Presentational components don't need to know about other components, states, or navigation.
 They're only concerned with receiving some data, and being able to display that data in a nice way.

+## Factor out components
+Don't let components be more than 3 indents deep.
+Factor them out so they're named and easier to read.